 The command can be used for other purposes, just replace the uptime with the command you want to run on the remote server and rename the group/IP address.

-In this tutorial, you learned How To Configure and Use Ansible on AlmaLinux 8.5.
-You are also familiar with the features of Ansible.
-The Ansible automation platform has grown over the years to provide powerful automation solutions that work for IT operators, managers and decision makers in a variety of technology fields.
+As we mentioned above, Ansible is an automation tool.
+We concentrate on this tool to familiarize you with the features of Ansible and learn how to install and configure it on AlmaLinux.
+This automation platform has grown over the years to provide powerful automation solutions that work for IT operators, managers, and decision-makers in a variety of technology fields.
 We hope you find this tutorial useful.
 Share your comments with us via the form below.